viktorvan/viktorvan.github.io/_posts/2019-08-29-migrating-activelogin.identity-to-property-based-tests-3.markdown

     |> Arb.fromGen
 ```

 where `outsideRange` is a helper function that takes a min and a max value and generates an int outside of that range.
-We then provide our range of valid years, and since we are using the `DateTime` type for parsing the year that will be 1 - 9999. `SwedishPersonalIdentityNumberTestData.getRandom()` is a function from [ActiveLogin.Identity.Swedish.TestData](https://www.nuget.org/packages/ActiveLogin.Identity.Swedish.TestData/)[^1].
+We then provide our range of valid years, and since we are using the `System.DateTime` type for parsing the year that will be [1, 9999].

 ## How many valid input values are there?